PrayogaBoedihartoyo/PrayogaBoedihartoyo/README.md

 <h2 align="center">Hello there!
 My name is Prayoga Boedihartoyo. 👋🤓</h2>
 <p align="center">hello, I'm a backend developer with in Machine Learning and Programming.
-I have also participated in several competitions and organizational activities on campus, eve now I am still involved in that. in several cases in lectures and outside lectures and I often solve cases that I upload to gitlab.
+I have also participated in several competitions and organizational activities on campus, eve now I am still involved in that. in several cases in lectures and outside lectures and I often solve cases that I upload to gitlab and github.
 I passionate about AI(Actificial Intelegent) and i've make so project for detection object.
 So now i'm working as Backend with Golang and Python Technology.
 </p>

 <p align="center">